darkreader/darkreader/README.md

 - `INVERT` rule inverts specified elements.
 For **Dynamic mode** use `INVERT` only for dark images, that are invisible on dark backgrounds (icons, diagrams, charts, `<img>` and `<svg>` elements).
 - `CSS` rule adds custom CSS to a web page.
-`!important` keyword should be specified for each CSS property to prevent overflows by other stylesheets.
+`!important` keyword should be specified for each CSS property to prevent overrides by other stylesheets.
 **Dynamic mode** supports `${COLOR}` template, where `COLOR` is a color value before the inversion (`white` will become `black` in dark mode).
 - **Special notice for Filter and Filter+ config**.
 It works by inverting the whole web page and reverting necessary parts (images, videos etc.) back, listed in `INVERT` section.